Marc Benioff Sells 10,000 Shares of salesforce.com, inc. (NYSE:CRM) Stock

 - On Tuesday, February 18th, Marc Benioff sold 10,000 shares of salesforce.com stock.
 The shares were sold at an average price of $190.45, for a total value of $1,904,500.00.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Aviance Capital Partners LLC grew its holdings in salesforce.com by 1.9% during the fourth quarter.
-Aviance Capital Partners LLC now owns 10,600 shares of the CRM provider’s stock worth $1,724,000 after acquiring an additional 198 shares during the period.
-Birch Hill Investment Advisors LLC grew its holdings in salesforce.com by 8.8% during the fourth quarter.
-Birch Hill Investment Advisors LLC now owns 11,235 shares of the CRM provider’s stock worth $1,827,000 after acquiring an additional 905 shares during the period.
-J.W.
-Cole Advisors Inc. acquired a new position in salesforce.com during the fourth quarter worth $734,000.
-Chicago Partners Investment Group LLC grew its holdings in salesforce.com by 32.0% during the fourth quarter.
-Chicago Partners Investment Group LLC now owns 1,943 shares of the CRM provider’s stock worth $355,000 after acquiring an additional 471 shares during the period.
-Finally, Clarus Wealth Advisors grew its holdings in salesforce.com by 9.4% during the fourth quarter.
-Clarus Wealth Advisors now owns 3,280 shares of the CRM provider’s stock worth $589,000 after acquiring an additional 283 shares during the period.
-83.17% of the stock is currently owned by institutional investors.
+Several research firms recently commented on CRM.
+Canaccord Genuity boosted their target price on salesforce.com from $185.00 to $200.00 and gave the stock a “buy” rating in a research report on Wednesday, February 26th.
+Credit Suisse Group reaffirmed a “buy” rating and issued a $215.00 price target on shares of salesforce.com in a report on Wednesday, February 26th.
+Wedbush lifted their price target on salesforce.com from $192.00 to $217.00 and gave the company an “outperform” rating in a research report on Wednesday, February 19th.
+Edward Jones started coverage on salesforce.com in a report on Friday, February 28th.
+They set a “buy” rating for the company.
+Finally, Barclays reissued a “buy” rating and set a $186.00 price objective on shares of salesforce.com in a report on Tuesday.
+Three research analysts have rated the stock with a hold rating, forty have assigned a buy rating and three have issued a strong buy rating to the company’s stock. salesforce.com presently has a consensus rating of “Buy” and an average price target of $203.32.

-CRM has been the subject of several recent research reports.
-UBS Group lifted their price objective on salesforce.com from $190.00 to $230.00 and gave the company a “buy” rating in a research note on Friday, February 21st.
-They noted that the move was a valuation call.
-Needham & Company LLC reiterated a “hold” rating on shares of salesforce.com in a research note on Wednesday, December 4th.
-SunTrust Banks reiterated a “buy” rating and issued a $210.00 price objective on shares of salesforce.com in a research note on Wednesday, February 26th.
-ValuEngine upgraded salesforce.com from a “hold” rating to a “buy” rating in a research note on Friday.
-Finally, Raymond James lifted their price objective on salesforce.com from $200.00 to $230.00 and gave the company a “strong-buy” rating in a research note on Wednesday, February 26th.
-They noted that the move was a valuation call.
-Three investment analysts have rated the stock with a hold rating, forty have assigned a buy rating and three have given a strong buy rating to the company.
-The company has a consensus rating of “Buy” and an average target price of $204.45.
+Institutional investors have recently modified their holdings of the company.
+Sound Income Strategies LLC increased its position in shares of salesforce.com by 93.8% in the fourth quarter.
+Sound Income Strategies LLC now owns 155 shares of the CRM provider’s stock valued at $25,000 after acquiring an additional 75 shares during the period.
+OLD Second National Bank of Aurora boosted its stake in shares of salesforce.com by 115.6% during the 4th quarter.
+OLD Second National Bank of Aurora now owns 166 shares of the CRM provider’s stock valued at $27,000 after purchasing an additional 89 shares in the last quarter.
+NWK Group Inc. purchased a new position in shares of salesforce.com during the fourth quarter valued at about $28,000.
+Engrave Wealth Partners LLC purchased a new stake in salesforce.com in the fourth quarter worth about $32,000.
+Finally, Asset Dedication LLC lifted its holdings in salesforce.com by 270.5% in the fourth quarter.
+Asset Dedication LLC now owns 226 shares of the CRM provider’s stock worth $37,000 after buying an additional 165 shares during the period.
+Hedge funds and other institutional investors own 83.17% of the company’s stock.

 salesforce.com Company Profile